Graylog2/documentation/pages/integrations/forwarder.rst

 Graylog Forwarder
 *****************

 .. note:: This input is available since Graylog version 3.0.1.
 Installation of an additional ``graylog-plugin-enterprise-integrations`` package and an enterprise license is required.
-See the :doc:`Integrations Setup <../setup>` page for more info.
+See the :doc:`Integrations Setup <setup>` page for more info.

 The Graylog Forwarder provides the ability to forward messages from one Graylog cluster to another over HTTP/2.
 The Graylog Forwarder may be used for a variety of use cases, but the most common is to centralize log messages